 An Implant-Supported Crown is an Ideal Solution for Replacing a Missing Tooth

 It may be tempting to ignore your missing tooth.
 How harmful could it be to have one tooth missing?
-The truth is, a single gap in your smile can lead to a multitude of problems.
-This includes problems biting and chewing food, neighboring teeth can shift or lean towards the gap, and bone loss in the underlying jaw will occur.
-These negative consequences can impact your oral health.
-Dr. Jason Petekis will suggest an implant-supported crown in Chester Springs, PA to replace your single missing tooth.
-This solution will improve the appearance of your smile and your oral health.
+The truth is that a single gap in your smile can lead to many problems.
+This includes problems biting and chewing food, neighboring teeth shifting or leaning towards the gap, and bone loss in the underlying jaw.

 What is an Implant-Supported Crown?

-An implant-supported crown is a dental restoration that replaces a tooth at the root.
-It is made up of three parts: the implant fixture, the abutment, and the dental crown.
-The dental implant is a small screw-like metal piece that must be inserted into the jawbone via a surgical procedure.
-Here, it fuses to the bone creating a sturdy base for the crown.
+Here, it fuses to the bone, creating a sturdy base for the crown.
 The abutment is simply the small piece that connects the implant to the crown.
 The dental crown is the part that resembles a natural tooth.
-Dr. Petkevis will create a dental crown that will match the color, shape, and size of your surrounding natural teeth.
+Dr. Petkevis will create a dental crown that matches the color, shape, and size of your surrounding natural teeth.

 Dr. Petkevis can secure the crown to the implants in one of two ways: